AtrCheema/python-seekho/docs/source/foreword.rst

 ===============
 Since this is an executable book, which means all the code in this book is executed during the creation of the book.
 There is some code in the book which throws errors and has been commented out.
-The code which raises errors is for demonstrative purpose only and does not mean that it is a bug in the book.
+The code which raises errors is only for demonstration purpose and does not represent a bug in the book.
 The readers are explicitly advised to uncomment those lines and run the code to see the error.
-For example, following code illustrates the working of ``TypeError``.
-However, the code which actually raises the ``TypeError`` is commented out.
-When the user uncomment the line and runs it, he/she can see the error.
+For example, the following code illustrates the working of ``TypeError``.
+However, the code which raises the ``TypeError`` is commented out.
+When the user uncomments the line and runs it, he/she can see the error.

 .. code-block:: python